 I can no longer deny reality.
 My daughter Lydia began Kindergarten my son Bryce began Preschool (two days a week) this week.
 And you know what?
 More than being teary-eyed, I’m excited for them.
 I can’t wait for them to come home each day and tell me all that they have learned.
 I can’t wait to hear about their new friends.
 I want to see the excitement in their eyes as they share all of their new experiences with me.

 Probably the biggest change of all is how much we will have to prepare each day for the next day.
 Getting school clothes ready, doing homework, and packing lunches.
 And of course, both of my children like completely different foods.
 We’ve been doing a lot of shopping this past week, trying to find entrees and snacks the kids want in their lunch boxes.
 At my son’s school, he cannot bring meat, so that presents a different challenge for us.
 Luckily, he tends to prefer vegetarian items anyway, so it works out well.
-Here are some of his favorites!
+As a parent who don’t have the luxury of time to pack lunches either for school or for work, you can read a food service provider article in order to learn more options of getting good food for your children and for yourself.

 Bryce is a BIG fruit and veggie eater, so I included some of his favorites, like sweet peppers, raisins, and plantain chips.
 I wanted to make sure he had some protein, like in the peanut butter sandwich, cheese stick, and yogurt drink, and finally… some fun snacks, like the crunchy granola bar and savory snack mix.
 This snack mix is very easy to make and a great addition to lunch boxes!